I'm a mom of two, super-powered by a biochemistry degree from UC Irvine and a lot of firsthand experience!

 Vestibular Function and Balance

-The entire vestibule and semicircular canal system is sometimes referred to as the vestibular system.
+The entire vestibule and semicircular canal system are sometimes referred to as the vestibular system.
 This system connects to the auditory nerve and sends information about motion and acceleration to the brain.
 The brain, in turn, uses this information to create a sense of balance.

 This system allows humans to stand upright, walk, and correct for changes in elevation.
 We know when we are spinning, dropping, or falling over.
 Sometimes, the vestibular system can lead humans astray, as there can be a perception of "leaning" or "turning," even when the human body is headed in a straight direction.

-In aviation, there is a phenomenon known as the Graveyard Spiral - the result of a vestibular illusion.
+In aviation, there is a phenomenon known as the Graveyard Spiral—the result of a vestibular illusion.
 Pilots will turn an aircraft and will sense the craft banking into the turn.
-After a period of time, the inner ear adjusts to this sensation and the "leaning" sensation is lost.
+After a period of time, the inner ear adjusts to this sensation, and the "leaning" sensation is lost.
 When the pilot straightens out the aircraft, it feels like the plane is banking again.
-If the pilot is not reading the gauges and is flying by sensation alone, he or she will pull back on the yoke and the plane will turn more (which will feel like "going straight" to the pilot).
-If this cycle continues, the plane will describe tighter and tighter circles, while descending at an ever-increasing rate.
+If the pilot is not reading the gauges and is flying by sensation alone, he or she will pull back on the yoke, and the plane will turn more (which will feel like "going straight" to the pilot).
+If this cycle continues, the plane will describe tighter and tighter circles while descending at an ever-increasing rate.

 There are many vestibular disorders that cause dizziness and imbalance in humans.
 The primary disorders of the balance system in the inner ear are: